 Duties of Authors

-- Originality: Authors must ensure that no part of their work is copied from any other work, either authored by themselves or others.
+- Originality: Authors must ensure that no part of their work is copied from any other work, either by themselves or others.
 The work is original and has not previously been published in whole or substantial part.
 The author should not submit concurrent manuscripts (or manuscripts essentially describing the same subject matter) to multiple journals.

-- Plagiarism and Self-Plagiarism: All work in the manuscript should be free of any plagiarism, falsification, fabrications, or omission of significant material.
+- Plagiarism and Self-Plagiarism: All work in the manuscript should be free of plagiarism, falsification, fabrications, or omission of significant material.
 Plagiarism and Self-Plagiarism constitute unethical publishing behaviour and are unacceptable.
 “European Journal of Islamic Finance” reserves the right to evaluate issues of plagiarism and redundancy on a case-by-case basis.

-- Acknowledgement of Sources and Conflict(s) of interests: The author should explicitly indicate all sources supporting the research and declare any conflict(s) of interest.
+- Acknowledgement of Sources and Conflict(s) of Interests: The author should explicitly indicate all sources supporting the research and declare any conflict(s) of interest.

 - Data Access and Retention: The author should provide raw data related to their manuscript for editorial review and retain such data.

 - Timeliness: Authors should be prompt with their manuscript revisions.
-If an Author cannot meet the deadline given, the Author should contact the “European Journal of Islamic Finance” Managing Editor as soon as possible to determine whether a longer time period or withdrawal from the review process should be chosen.
+If an Author cannot meet the deadline given, the Author should contact the “European Journal of Islamic Finance” Managing Editor as soon as possible to determine whether a longer period or withdrawal from the review process should be chosen.